 The certified instructor will determine if it is safe or unsafe and can require a check by a gunsmith.

-Purchasing/ownership of Firearms
+Purchasing/Ownership of Firearms

-If you can partner with a local sportsman’s club – that would be preferred – develop an MOU with the organization.
+If you can partner with a local sportsman’s club, that would be preferred — develop an MOU with the organization.

 If not, it is recommended to purchase just a small inventory of starter equipment.